HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

    file_format = "ASC"
    regions = ["Bretagne"]

 The DEM is deliberately declared under ``[data.dem]``.
-The workflow resolves the DEM path, builds flow products, delineates catchments, and then hands the spatial artifacts to the selection/reporting layer.
+In hydrometry mode, the workflow loads the stations first.
+With ``site_selection.dem.request_extent = "outlets"``, it uses those projected station outlets to bound the DEM request before building flow products, delineating catchments, and handing the spatial artifacts to the selection/reporting layer.

 Input modes
 -----------